softwaregardeners/shed/README.md

 ## Words of warning

 It is not ready for production.
 Please do not use.
 You've been warned.
+I've pointed you to other libraries, use those!